 Scope of Support

 WP NET’s Managed Support service only applies to the designated “live” site(s), hosted under the user’s account.
 Development, staging and test sites do not apply and are not covered by the Managed WordPress Support service.
-The customer is responsible for managing all other non-Managed sites installed under the user’s account.
+The customer is responsible for managing any un-Managed sites installed under the user’s account.

 Running additional copies of your site on a production server can have security and SEO drawbacks and is discouraged.
 For best security practice, host only your live site and nothing else.